mxahan/mxahan.github.io/_posts/2020-03-13-Writing_tips.md

         - Adverbs
           - However, therefore, as a result
           - Time order - first, second, then
+  - Wait for the right moment/place to drop the punch line.

 - Avoid Nominalization (verbs to noun/adjective)